candytale55/web-dev-fundamentals-archive/README.md

 * find and remove a specific node by its data
 * print out the nodes in the list in order from head to tail

-The nodes are instances of the Node class in Node.js.
+The nodes are instances of the Node class in this repository's Node.js file.

 ## Methods